keithbuhler/dissertation-story/+Drafts/3 Normativity of Nature april.md

 ### Natural Teleology

 The second strategy is more ambitious and more risky.
 It is to defend the view that other parts of nature (such as living creatures) are naturally and inherently teleological.
-For example, perhaps one of the functions of *being alive at all* is that plants and animals act to survive and perform whatever instinctual actions are necessary for them to grow and develop into the state of species-specific maturity.
-At least some natural entities -- living organisms -- have ineliminable, irreducible, normative properties.
+For example, perhaps one of the functions of *being alive at all* is that plants, animals, insects, and microbes perform whatever movements are necessary for them to survive, grow, and develop into the state of species-specific maturity.
+And not just animals, but all organic life: "Molecular biology shows that all organic cellular life share a common feature, self-reproduction through gene/protein protein cycles."[@mautner2009life]

+Hence, at least some natural entities -- that is, all living organisms -- have ineliminable, irreducible, normative properties.
 Call this view Natural Teleology.
 Natural Teleology is the preferred strategy of Foot, Thompson, and the later MacIntyre.
 It seems to have won over Annas, Brown, and Barham, and a host of other biological scientists.[@ward1971kant; @arnhart1988; @johnson2005; @huneman2006naturalising; @leunissen2010explanation.
 For a detailed exposition of the full menu of philosophical options, cf.@perlman2004teleology.]]